Daria-Chepurnaia/cpp-spreadsheet/README.md

 - Improving error handling and reporting

 ## License
-This project is licensed under the terms of the [MIT License](https://github.com/Daria-Chepurnaia/cpp-spreadsheet/blob/main/LICENSE).
+This project is licensed under the terms of the [Mit License](https://github.com/Daria-Chepurnaia/cpp-spreadsheet/blob/main/LICENSE.txt)